The Bells (symphony): Composition

 Rachmaninoff wrote to his friend Nikita Morozov in December 1906, asking whether he could think of a suitable subject for a choral piece to follow his cantata Spring.
 Nothing came of this request.
 However, while on a holiday in Rome, Italy early in 1907, Rachmaninoff received an anonymous letter containing a copy of Balmont's translation of The Bells.
 The sender asked him to read the verses, suggesting they were suitable for musical setting and would especially appeal to him.
 This suggestion was both extremely sensitive and opportune.
 It was only after the composer's death that the identity of the sender was found to have been Maria Danilova, who was then a young cello student at the Moscow Conservatory.

 Instrumentation

-The Bells is scored for soprano, tenor, and baritone soloists, mixed choir, and an orchestra of piccolo, 3 flutes, 3 oboes, cor anglais, 3 clarinets, bass clarinet, 3 bassoons, contrabassoon, 6 horns, 3 trumpets, 3 trombones, tuba, timpani, 4 tubular bells, glockenspiel, triangle, tambourine, snare drum, cymbals, bass drum, tamtam, pianino (upright piano), celesta, harp, organ (ad lib), and the standard strings of I & II violins, violas, cellos, and double basses.
+The Bells is scored for soprano, tenor, and baritone soloists, mixed choir, and an orchestra of piccolo, 3 flutes, 3 oboes, cor anglais, 3 clarinets, bass clarinet, 3 bassoons, contrabassoon, 6 horns, 3 trumpets, 3 trombones, tuba, percussion (timpani, 4 tubular bells, glockenspiel, triangle, tambourine, snare drum, cymbals, bass drum, and tamtam), pianino (upright piano), celesta, harp, organ (ad lib), and the standard strings of I & II violins, violas, cellos, and double basses.